OpenBioLink/ITO/README.md

 Example: [Google Colab notebook demonstrating SPARQL queries with ITO](https://colab.research.google.com/drive/1g3gDgakBcmAfIi4opXX99KXB7yALK66S?usp=sharing).

+We also make light-weight JSON files containing an export of the curated hierarchies of AI process / task classes and performance metrics.
+Note that these exports do not contain the bulk of data from the OWL file, such as benchmark results.

 ### Citing ITO

 > Kathrin Blagec, Adriano Barbosa-Silva, Simon Ott, Matthias Samwald. „A curated, ontology-based, large-scale knowledge graph of artificial intelligence tasks and benchmarks“. arXiv:2110.01434 [cs], October 2021. http://arxiv.org/abs/2110.01434